-I’ve heard a few people opine lately that covering IC-rated LED lights is bound to cause accelerated failure rate.
+I’ve heard a few people say that covering IC-rated LED lights is bound to cause accelerated failure rate.
 One the one hand it’s well known that electronic devices fail more quickly when they get too hot.
 On the other hand, you’d think that the manufacturers of IC-rated lights would not rate them as OK to cover if it would cause significant reduction in their likely service life.
 So I thought I’d delve a little closer.

 In an earlier post I wrote about the importance of replacing downlight fittings, not just the bulbs.
 One of the aspects covered in that post was how, with modern IC-rated lights, it is now safe and legal to cover the lights with appropriate insulation.
 Compared with the normal practice of leaving a radius of at least 100mm around the light clear of insulation, covering the lights allows for greatly improved insulation.

 A couple of people responded with the view that covering downlights, IC-rating or not, is careless and likely to lead to greatly shortened service life in practice.
 I thought I’d explore this with a little experiment.

 It’s well understood that at elevated temperatures, electronic circuits will fail more quicky.
 Temperature is usually considered non-problematic until about 70C.

 According to TWI “Conventional electronic components are designed to operate over a specified temperature range with upper limits generally set at 70°C for commercial applications, 85°C for industrial applications, and 125°C for military applications.”